Vastyen/library/README.md

 Graphical environment: JFrame

-The code is not finished yet and some functions do not work.
+The code is not finished yet and some functions doesn't work.